brucedkyle/ibmcloud_for_partners/docs/cloud/transitgateway.md

 **IBM Cloud Transit Gateway** helps you connect and manage your IBM Cloud Virtual Private Cloud (VPC) networks.

+!!! tip "Use"

-Use Transit Gateway to manage the interconnection between these resources across multiple regions.
+    Use Transit Gateway to manage the interconnection between resources across multiple regions.

 With IBM Cloud Transit Gateway, you can connect: